 - The availability and visual appeal of the album’s artwork

-You can see that the albums are chosen objectively and are not just a list of one individual’s favourites.
-I should also point out that I try to listen to every album that gets catalogued - many are old friends but many of them I’m discovering and enjoying for the first time.
+So, you can see that the albums are chosen objectively and are not just my favorites – although many are!
+I should also point out that I try to listen to every album that gets catalogued.
+Many of them are old friends but many of them I’m discovering and enjoying for the first time.

 We’ve worked hard to catalogue forgotten gems from Australia and New Zealand.
-These and other country lists can be seen using the ‘Country’ drop-down option in the Catalogue.
+Country lists can be seen using the ‘Country’ drop-down option in the Catalogue.
 Check out these links..

 New Zealand http://artrockstore.com/collections/new-zealand